mohanedattef/Twitter-PC-Notifier/README.md

 # Twitter PC Notifier:
-This is a twitter notifiter for windows 10 that brings clickable tweets of your choice to your notification center, Made using tweepy and win10toast libraries
+This is a twitter notifiter for windows 10 that brings clickable real time tweets of your choice to your notification center, Made using tweepy and win10toast libraries

 ## requirements:
 -tweepy 4.2.0